Contemplative Care Training….Cause to Pause

 - Full participation in initial training is expected.

-- After full completion of training, Care Partners are encouraged to commit to three hours of service per week for one year.
+- After full completion of training, participants are encouraged to commit to three hours of service per week for one year.
 The setting could be a home hospice, assisted living, or hospital.

 Kathy Gambino is a RN who has specialized in the area of home care and hospice for the last 10 years.
 She has served in both nursing and administrative roles as Case Manager, Admissions Coordinator, Patient Care Coordinator, and Quality Assurance Coordinator.
 Kathy recently completed her Master of Divinity degree at Naropa University with a concentration in inter-faith chaplaincy.
 She is currently working as a Spiritual Care Coordinator with Suncrest Hospice in the Longmont area.
 She holds certifications in Contemplative End-of-Life Care and Level 1 Meditation Teacher Training, and has taught meditation classes at Longmont United Hospital and the Longmont Senior Center.